mastodon/documentation/Running-Mastodon/Development-guide.md

     bundle exec rails server

+Also you need to start Webpack server for asset compilation:

+    bin/webpack-dev-server

 And open `http://localhost:3000` in your browser.
 Background jobs run inline (aka synchronously) in the development environment, so you don't need to run a Sidekiq process.

 By default, your development environment will have an admin account created for you to use - the email address will be `admin@YOURDOMAIN` (e.g. admin@localhost:3000) and the password will be `mastodonadmin`.